HERCD/GettingAndCleaningDataProject/codeBook.md

 acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-For more details, see 'features_info.txt' and 'features.txt' provided with the original data.
+For more details, see `features_info.txt` and `features.txt` provided with the original data.

 ## Original Data Features